OrdinarySoftwareDev/timedate_cli/README.md

 Created as a project to kill some time.

 # How to use

-It is recommended to run the code in a windows terminal (cmd.exe) Make sure you have ruby installed on your computer before running the program.
+It is recommended to run the code in a windows terminal (cmd.exe).
+Make sure you have Ruby installed on your computer before running the code.

 Run the code and enter your desired location.
 This can be a city name, world coordinates, or a whole country (shows summary for entire said country) For Northern America, you can use states instead of countries (ex.
 Huntsville, Alabama; San Mateo, California).